-Multicast = "To all bridges on this LAN"

-- Broadcast = "To all stations" - = 1111111....111 = FF:FF:FF:FF:FF:FF
+- Multicast = "To all bridges on this LAN" - Broadcast = "To all stations" = 111111....111 = FF:FF:FF:FF:FF

-So, each host has its own MAC address, and it does not change wherever the host is, but its IP address reflects the host's local position, right?
+☐ So, each host has its own MAC address, and it does not change wherever the host is, but its IP address reflects the host's local position, right?

 Universal MAC address is universal.
 All IP addresses are locally assigned.
 They may not indicate "position."

-What does the first two bit of the address stands for?
+☐ What do the first two bits of the address stand for?
 How are they used?